ryantibs/tibbles-group/README.md

 This subfolder has various latex files and templates.
 Main files:

-- `ryantibs.bib`: bib file for all Ryan's papers.
+- `ryantibs.bib`: bib file for all of Ryan's papers.
 - `ryantibs.tex`: latex style file for Ryan's papers.
 - `template.tex`: latex template for a paper.
 You can see how it utilizes `ryantibs.tex` and `ryantibs.bib`.